openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 allowed name will be `cluster`.
 This matches other high level CRD concepts such as the `Infrastructure` object.
 The operator will operate solely on the `openshift-machine-api` namespace as with other Machine API components.
 Only `ControlPlaneMachineSets` in this namespace will be reconciled.
+The resource must be namespaced to ensure compatibility with future OpenShift projects such as Cluster API and centralised machine management patterns.

 The behaviour of such a controller is complex, and as such, various features of the controller and scenarios are outlined in the details below.